pha4ge/hAMRonization_workflow/README.md

 If you've already downloaded the test data you can just run to execute the pipeline:

-`snakemake --configfile config/test_config.yaml --use-conda --jobs 2`
+`snakemake --configfile config/test_config.yaml --use-conda --jobs 1 --use-singularity --singularity-args "-B $PWD:/data"`

 Initial Run
 -----------